milindthakur177/GSoC21-TensorFlow-Final-Report/README.md

 ## Example Usage of the API

-An example of such model can be found at: https://tfhub.dev/google/movenet/singlepose/lightning/4
+The MoveNet model can be found at: https://tfhub.dev/google/movenet/singlepose/lightning/4

 ```cc